Concrete Footing Calculator (Isolated, Strip & Circular — Volume, Cement, Sand & Aggregate)

 What is a Concrete Footing Calculator?

-- Estimate concrete volume for footings
+- Estimate concrete volume for any of the three common footing shapes

 - Calculate cement, sand, and aggregate quantities

-- Plan materials for multiple footings
+- Plan materials for multiple footings or a long strip run

 - Reduce wastage and cost overruns